 - Don’t steam before shampoo.
 Always make sure to steam your hair after shampooing and adding treatment.

 Liked this article?
-You can read more on African Fashion if you follow this link.
+You can read more on Africana Fashion if you want relevant hair care articles.